 The aim of the current study was to more precisely examine the impact of reward processing on involuntary aspects of working memory with combined analyses of response time, discriminability, and response bias.
-We used the value-learning procedure of Anderson et al. (2011), followed by with a visual working memory task based on Sandry and Ricker (2020).
+We used the value-learning procedure of Anderson et al. (2011), followed by with a visual working memory task based on the task used by Sandry and Ricker (2020).
 In the learning phase, two reward amounts (high and low) were associated with two target colors (red and green).
 In the transfer phase, participants were presented with a series of three symbols followed by a test probe that asked whether the probed item was a new or old item.
 In some lists, one item was presented in a high- or low-value color.
 In lists with a colored item, the probe could be for the value-colored item, or it could be for a non-colored item.
 This experiment expands on Sandry and Ricker’s (2020) study in a few ways.
-By ensuring that rewards are only delivered in a previous training phase and not in the test phase, we ensure parity between our findings and those of VDAC literature.
+By ensuring that rewards are only delivered in a previous training phase and not in the test phase, we ensure compatibility between our findings and those of VDAC literature.
 Furthermore, by using an old/new judgement task, we can separate the effects of reward on discriminability and criterion placement, both for rewarded items and for unrewarded items in proximity to a rewarded item.

 We propose two hypotheses.
 First, if reward enhances attention in a way that boosts working memory representation, we expect to see faster response times and/or greater discriminability for items rendered in a high reward color.
 Alternatively, if reward-association does not boost memory, but instead simply leads to strategic shifts in response bias towards rewarded items, we expect to see a shift in response bias.
-Based on a previous study Bowen et al. (2020), who found that increasing reward magnitude for a category of test items led to a liberal criterion shift (more willingness to endorse an item as old) for items of that category, we predict a similar relation between reward magnitude and response bias.
+Based on the study by Bowen et al. (2020), who found that increasing reward magnitude for a category of test items led to a liberal criterion shift (more willingness to endorse an item as old) for items of that category, we predict a similar relation between reward magnitude and response bias.

 Methods